 On April 3 the Putnam Legislature passed a resolution calling on the state to adequately reimburse Putnam for sending residents to community colleges and FIT, a SUNY institution.
 Unlike community colleges with two-year associate degree programs, FIT offers four-year undergraduate as well as master’s degrees.
 Putnam has no community college but its students can attend those in neighboring counties, or FIT.

 “FIT hits us squarely between the eyes,” with a $128,000 charge for last semester alone, Carlin remarked March 26.
 He pointed out that under state law community college costs are supposed to be divided, with the student, county, and state each paying a third.
 Moreover, he said, the state is expected to reimburse counties for FIT expenses when state money has been appropriated — although the State Legislature never appropriates any.
 Consequently, the state falls short in its community college obligations and provides nothing for FIT, Carlin said.

 The final budget includes $5 million to help safeguard voting from cyber attacks, an issue of concern to the governor, state lawmakers, and Putnam legislators, who passed a resolution on April 3 promoting enhanced “cyber security for election systems.”
 The new state provisions require counties to report election data breaches to state officials.

 The budget increased funding for local agricultural assistance efforts from 2018’s $32.9 million to $34.4 million in 2019; on April 3 county legislators supported such a step.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.